-These must not be mistaken for the distance diagonally to the target, such information is not displayed.
+These must not be mistaken for the distance diagonally to the target; such information is not displayed.
 The vertical distance is the true depth from the bottom of the locator.
-The advantage of this is the target's depth and position can be determined without being directly over the target line.
-In the event of an obstruction at the measuring point, data can still be gathered by placing the locator on one side of the target.
+The advantage of this is that the target's depth and position can be determined without being directly over the target line.
+So, in the event of an obstruction at the measuring point, data can still be gathered by placing the locator on one side of the target.

-2.9.2 The Transverse Plot Screen
+2.11.2 The Transverse Graph Screen

-The Transverse Plot screen is used to analyze the field shape at a particular location which enables the user to better feel for the data's reliability.
+The Transverse Plot screen is used to analyze the field shape at a particular location, enabling the user to better feel for the data's reliability.